 With a Massive Inland Lake Torrens

-Fine map of Southeastern Australia, illustrrating the British Colonies on the Continent.
+Fine map of Southeastern Australia, illustrating the British Colonies on the Continent.

-The map shows the region shortly before the discovey of gold would create a massive rush of fortunate seekers into the region.
+The map shows the region shortly before the discovery of gold would create a massive rush of fortunate seekers into the region.